lmzh123/CarND-Path-Planning-Project/README.md

 ![][image1]

-The main goal of this project is to drive safely sorting the other vehicles when possible without exceeding the maximum allowed speed and jerk for vehicle's user control.
+The main goal of this project is to drive safely sorting the other vehicles when possible without exceeding the maximum allowed speed and jerk for vehicle's user comfort.

 ### 2. Trajectory generation.
 In order to generate the trajectories for the vehicle the library spline is used.
 This tool allows to obtain a smooth trajectory using reference points.
-Fisrt step to generate the trajectory is to define 2 intial points based either on the previous path data given to the planer or the actual vehicle position if previous data is been already executed.
+Fisrt step to generate the trajectory is to define 2 intial points based either on the previous path data given to the planer or the actual vehicle position if previous data has been already executed.

-Next step is to define 3 points at 30, 60 and 90m ahead in frenet coordinates acoording to our current s and d (frenet coordinates) that is given in terms of the actual lane.
+Next step is to define 3 points at 30, 60 and 90m ahead in s position in Frenet coordinates acoording to our current s and d (frenet coordinates) that is given in terms of the actual lane.
 This lane term will help us to move between lanes since the spline function will generate acoording to this, for instance, lane 0 corresponds to the left most lane, 1 to the center one and 2 is the right most lane.

 ```
 vector<double> next_wp0 = getXY(car_s+30,(2+4*lane),map_waypoints_s,map_waypoints_x,map_waypoints_y);